 CKD-EPI Calculator for Adults (SI Units)

 In adults, the most widely-used equations for estimating glomerular filtration rate (GFR) from serum creatinine are the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equation1 and the isotope dilution mass spectrometry (IDMS) traceable Modification of Diet in Renal Disease (MDRD) Study equation2.
 NKDEP’s calculators rely on creatinine determinations which are isotope dilution mass spectrometry (IDMS) traceable.
 All laboratories should be using creatinine methods calibrated to be IDMS traceable.
-Read more about creatinine standardization.
+Read more about reporting GFR and creatinine standardization.

 This CKD-EPI equation calculator should be used when Scr is reported in µmol/L. This equation is recommended when eGFR values above 60 mL/min/1.73 m² are desired.